puid/Swift-puid/README.md

 ### <a name="Characters"></a>Characters

-The characters used in ID generation are designated using the `chars` option. `Puid` provides 17 predefined characters sets, as well as an option to specify any set of unique characters:
+The characters used in ID generation are designated using the `chars` option. `Puid` provides a large set of predefined characters, as well as an option to specify any set of unique characters:

 ```swift
 let alphaNumId = try Puid(chars: .alphaNum)